-The spatial distributions of SST, T{ELA} , and of the SST- T{ELA} difference in the western-central Mediterranean during the LGM are found to be roughly similar to the Present, although meridional gradients were enhanced during the LGM (Figs. 1 and 2).
-Hence, it is not unreasonable to expect that cyclones followed similar preferential storm tracks across the basin as well, which contrasts with previous suggestions of NEdirected cyclone tracks from the Alboran Sea towards the southern flank of the Alps (20).
-During cold periods like the LGM, cold northerly air outbreaks over the western basin have probably been more frequent (12, 17, 18) The pronounced southward cold (polar air) expansion towards NW Africa (Figs. 1 and 2) would have triggered cyclogenesis over the relatively warm Mediterranean waters, causing flows of desert air towards the N and NE, as indicated by the northextending lobe of the ELA in southeastern Europe (Fig. 1).
+The spatial distributions of SST, $T{ELA}$ , and of the SST- $T{\rm ELA}$ difference in the western-central Mediterranean during the LGM are found to be roughly similar to those in the present, although meridional gradients were enhanced during the LGM (Figs. 1 and 2).
+Hence, it is not unreasonable to expect that cyclones followed similar preferential storm tracks across the basin as well, which contrasts with previous suggestions of northeastdirected cyclone tracks from the Alboran Sea toward the southern flank of the Alps (20).
+During cold periods such as the LGM, cold northerly air outbreaks over the western basin were probably more frequent (12, 17, 18).
+The pronounced southward cold (polar air) expansion toward northwest Africa (Figs. 1 and 2) would have triggered cyclogenesis over the relatively warm Mediterranean waters, causing flows of desert air toward the north and northeast, as indicated by the north-extending lobe of the ELA in southeastern Europe (Fig. 1).
 This would be consistent with observations of enhanced wind-blown dust supply from the Sahara into the eastern Mediterranean during glacial times (21).

-Even though we compare glacial conditions (LGM) with interglacial conditions (Present), we observe that the reconstructed property distribution patterns - notably the preferential flow of polar air masses - are pervasive through time (Figs. 1 and 2).
-Indeed, these features appear to be strongly 'fixed' by the land-sea distribution and topography, which are virtually invariant on the timescales considered.
-Outbreaks of polar air masses over the western Mediterranean typically are funnelled between the Alps and the Pyrenees, both at present and during the LGM, causing conditions conductive of cyclogenesis over the Gulf of Genoa.
-The funnelling effect may have been stronger with glaciated mountains, as the ice rose several hundreds of meters above the lower watersheds (20), and Arctic air masses would also have invaded the western Mediterranean more frequently and/or persistently than today, due to the more southerly position of the polar front during the LGM (3-5, 19, 22).
-Incursion of cold air masses would have favored convection of moist air especially in regions with relatively warm (= less reduced) SST, so that we would predict considerable local LGM precipitation in Corsica, the Apennines, the Dinarides, and Greece, especially at the upwind flank of mountain ranges and close to the coast.
-This would be a suitable mechanism to explain steeper horizontal precipitation gradients during the LGM, relative to the present, which indeed are suggested by our data for the steep mountainous margins of northern Corsica (S1).
-This island's dry northern interior today receives ~30% less precipitation than its margins (S2a), while this difference was ~50% during the LGM (S4c).
-Although this prediction cannot (yet) be confirmed with the data available outside Corsica, it does agree with patterns seen in LGM reconstructions with the high-resolution climate model HadRM (23).
-As mentioned above, locally enhanced precipitation would largely reduce the local lapse rate, so that much of the initially (first-order) inferred temperature anomaly pattern in fact reflects the impact of precipitation anomalies.
+Even though we compare glacial conditions (the LGM) with interglacial conditions (the present), we observe that the reconstructed property distribution patterns, particularly the preferential flow of polar air masses, are pervasive through time (Figs. 1 and 2).
+Indeed, these features appear to be strongly fixed by the land/sea distribution and topography, which are virtually invariant on the time scales considered.
+Outbreaks of polar air masses over the western Mediterranean are typically funneled between the Alps and the Pyrenees, both at present and during the LGM, causing conditions conducive to cyclogenesis over the Gulf of Genoa.
+The funneling effect may have been stronger with glaciated mountains, as the ice rose several hundreds of meters above the lower watersheds (20), and Arctic air masses would also have invaded the western Mediterranean more frequently and/or persistently than today, because of the more southerly position of the polar front during the LGM (3-5, 19, 22).
+The incursion of cold air masses would have favored the convection of moist air, especially in regions with relatively warm (less reduced) SST, so that we would predict considerable local LGM precipitation in Corsica, the Apennines, the Dinarides, and Greece, especially at the upwind flank of mountain ranges and close to the coast.
+This would be a suitable mechanism to explain steeper horizontal precipitation gradients during the LGM relative to the present, which indeed are suggested by our data for the steep mountainous margins of northern